Immune System And Anxiety: What Does Stress Do To The Body?

 In the short term, stress can be a positive reaction.
 It can help us stay alert, focused, and motivated to complete a task or overcome a challenge.
 However, our body’s stress response isn’t always helpful for coping with non-physical threats like job stress or relationship issues.
 If stress becomes chronic or prolonged, our body may not be able to turn off its stress response, possibly leading to a state of chronic arousal.
 The constant release of stress hormones can prevent the body from recovering and restoring itself, potentially leading to negative impacts on our physical and mental health.

-Research indicates that long-term exposure to stress hormones can increase the risk of heart disease, obesity, and diabetes.
+Research indicates that long-term exposure to stress hormones can increase the risk of heart disease, heart attack, obesity, and diabetes.
 In addition, chronic stress can worsen existing conditions like asthma or depression, as well as weaken your immune system, possibly making you more susceptible to colds and infections.

 Stress can manifest in various physical symptoms, including those listed below.